samplchallenges/SAMPL5_logD_PredictionAnalysis/MoleculeFiles/README.md

 * *_allpKa*: Output files created with Schrodinger's Epik tool by calling "epik -imae *.mae -omae *_allpKa.mae"
 * *_pKa.png: A 2D image of the molecule with individual pKas labeled
 * ligprep*.*: Files created with Schrodinger's Ligprep tool by calling "ligprep -imae *.mae -omae ligprep_*.maegz -bff 14 -pH 7.4 -retain_i -ac -s 32 -r 1 -epik" and then calling "utilities/structconvert -imae ligprep_*.maegz -omae ligprep_*.mae"

+There is also an extra file for ligprep_SAMPL5_083_conformer2 which is actually the second tautomer.
+That ligprep analysis was performed mannually in Maestro with the SMILES string for the second tautomer.